 Over the past twelve months, many nurses have been redeployed to work long hours in unfamiliar environments in which there is a high risk of exposure to COVID-19.
 Nurses have had to deal with demanding workloads, long shifts, PPE shortages, and the fear of catching the virus and passing it to loved ones.
 Additionally, nurses have been being attacked for working with COVID-19 patients, heckled, spat on, and verbally abused by family members of those they are trying to care for.

-Therefore, it is no surprise that nurses are getting mentally ground down as the pandemic continues.
+Therefore, it is no surprise that nurses are getting mentally ground down in a time as unpredictable as this.
 According to a Nursing Times survey conducted in March, 44% of almost 1,200 nurses who responded to the survey described their mental health as “bad” or “very bad”, 62% of respondents said their mental health was “worse” or “much worse” now than it was a year ago, and 84% felt they were either “a little” or “a lot” more anxious than before the pandemic began.

 Independently of the Nursing Times survey, the International Council of Nurses reported nurses are experiencing unprecedented levels of stress and there is strong evidence nurses are at “high risk for full-blown stress response syndromes, anxiety, depression, post-traumatic stress disorder, chronic illness, and burnout”.
 The organization called for more mental health support for frontline nurses to prevent the “consequences that may not be apparent now but may emerge in the future”.